 Teaching English online is a fantastic way to fund your travels abroad.
 We didn’t know teaching English online was for us but here we sit at 8 months later, and we’ve got some awesome tips to help our fellow teachers out there make ends meet while traveling.
 Who knew that our decision to teach English abroad would turn into teaching English online while we travel from country to country?
 It’s been an adventure!

 Keeping your teaching job is essential.
 It’s what funds your adventure abroad.
 With that said, be very mindful about your company’s rules and guidelines.
 Our company requires that we have a minimum download speed of 20 mbps and be plugged into a router with an ethernet cable.

 That means we cannot use wifi!
-Ouch, that hurts.
+Wait, but we teach English online!

 It’s a hard hump to get over but now that we’re in a rhythm of things it’s not so bad.
 Using wifi would make our lives so much easier but we’re finding a way to see the world while teaching anyway.

 Granted, there are other online English companies that don’t require ethernet connection.
 Choose the right company for you!
 We give a breakdown on five companies as well as some general teaching tips in our post on teaching English online.

 Your company’s rules and policies set the groundwork for how easy it is to travel abroad and teach English.
 Make it fit your travels, not the other way around!

 As a traveling online English teacher, the digital nomad life is the new norm.
 Being flexible enough to weather the storms (there will be plenty) and being mobile enough to get where you need to go is key.